ZS-Yang-TW/ZS-Yang-TW/README.md

 ## 🛠️ Side Projects

-- Catcha: A guide for digital nomads seeking coffee shops.
+- [咖插Catcha](https://taipei-cafes.netlify.app/): A guide for digital nomads seeking coffee shops.
 - MathyPocket: Real-time math tutoring using generative AI and multimedia systems.
 - Comprehensive Python learning materials and hands-on project tutorials.
 - Course and material design for Hon Hai's "Introduction to AI".
 - Teaching projects with Pytorch and Mediapipe/OpenCV.

 Feel free to browse my repositories and don't hesitate to reach out for collaborations or discussions!

----

-This template provides a concise yet comprehensive introduction to your GitHub profile, highlighting your skills, education, experiences, and achievements.
-You can further customize it to add more personal flair or specific details about your projects and interests.